Leeds-MRG/Minos/docs/_sources/documentation/modules/ageing.rst.txt

 documentation, but I thought this could also be a good place to put some information relating to the age structure of the population as well as some information on how child ages are updated in the module.
-(For the record, the age of each individual is incremented by 1 each wave of simulation).
+(For the record, the age of each individual is incremented by 1 with each wave of simulation).

 .. code:: r